 Direct Impacts: The proposed rule changes do not impose direct fiscal or economic effects on local governments, unless the government imports or provides transportation fuels.

 Indirect Impacts: Local governments are fuel consumers.
-Fuel consumers could benefit if the reduced compliance costs are passed on.
+Fuel consumers could benefit if the savings from reduced compliance costs are passed on to consumers.

 Public